Skip to main content

 Labour Law and Electronic Employment Contract

-eIDAS Regulation and Levels of Electronic Signature
+eIDAS Regulation and Electronic Signature Levels

-European regulation eIDAS No. 910/2014 defines three levels of electronic signature:
+The European regulation eIDAS No. 910/2014 defines three levels of electronic signature:

 • Simple electronic signature (SES): minimum level, valid for low-risk documents

-• Qualified electronic signature (QES): legal equivalent of handwritten signature throughout the EU, based on a qualified certificate issued by a qualified trust service provider (QTSP)
+• Qualified electronic signature (QES): legal equivalent of a handwritten signature throughout the EU, based on a qualified certificate issued by a qualified trust service provider (QTSP)

 GDPR and Candidate Data Processing

-Electronic Archiving and Probative Value
+Electronic Archiving and Evidentiary Value

 Non-Discrimination in Recruitment

-Case Study 3: A Management Consulting Firm Managing Senior Profiles
+Scenario 3: A Management Consulting Firm Managing Senior Profiles

 Conclusion